Drawde89/gRCP/README.md

 # gRPC
-Various applications utilizing the gRPC API
+Various applications utilizing the gRPC API, Docker and Kubernetes